Bitcoin Is Time

 To stamp the seal of time in aged things,

 To wake the morn and sentinel the night,

-To wrong the wronger till he render right;
+To wrong the wronger till he render right,”

-All clocks rely on periodic processes, something that we might call a “tick.”
-The familiar tick-tock of a grandfather’s clock is, in essence, the same as the molecular-atomic buzzing of our modern Quartz and Cesium clocks.
+All clocks rely on periodic processes, something we might call a “tick.”
+The familiar tick-tock of a grandfather’s watch is, in essence, the same as the molecular-atomic buzzing of our modern Quartz and Cesium clocks.
 Something swings — or oscillates — and we simply count these swings until it adds up to a minute or a second.